-- I. Provide, erect and maintain barriers, erosion control, warning signs and other items as required for proper protection of the public, occupants of adjacent buildings, workmen engaged in demolition operations, and adjacent construction. - J. Provide adequate fire protection in accordance with Ventura County Fire Department requirements. - K. Do not close or obstruct walkways, passageways or stairways.
+- I. Provide, erect and maintain barriers, erosion control, warning signs and other items as required for proper protection of the public, occupants of adjacent buildings, workmen engaged in demolition operations, and adjacent construction. - J. Provide adequate fire protection in accordance with City of Ojai and Ventura County requirements. - K. Do not close or obstruct walkways, passageways or stairways.
 Do not store or place materials in passageways, stairs or other means or egress.
 Conduct operations with minimum traffic interference.